 Lime is very good for getting a quick look at what the model is doing but has problems with consistency.
 Shapley value delivers a full explanation which makes it a lot more exact then Lime.

 That’s all from this article.
 If you have any questions or just want to chat with me feel free to leave a comment below or contact me on social media.
-If you want to get continuous updates about my blog make sure to follow me on Medium and join my newsletter.
+If you want to get continuous updates about my blog make sure to join my newsletter.